data-henrik/chatbot-talks/INSTRUCTIONS.md

     ![](assets/WAchatbot_dialog_schlagwort.png)

 12. One more thing...
 Click on **Options** and change the webhook URI to your URI (either the one provided or [see below](#create-a-cloud-functions-action-as-webhook)).
+13. There is even more.
+In the dialog, click on the "Welcome" / "Willkommen" node.
+Change the response type from **Text** to **Option**.
+Use "How can I help?" / "Wie kann ich helfen?" as title and add two options.
+The first has the label "Witz erzählen" ("tell a joke") and the value "erzähle einen Witz" ("tell me a joke").
+The second option has the label "Etwas nachschlagen" ("look up a term") and the value "schau bei Wikipedia" ("search Wikipedia").
+Save it.
+It adds clickable labels and hence enhances usability.

 # Create Assistent